top of page

 ABOUT SWEAT VS STEAM

-The Sweat Vs Steam is a unique and iconic running event held on the mighty Murray River and runs through the historic Port of Echuca.
+Sweat Vs Steam is a unique and iconic running event held on the mighty Murray River and runs through the historic Port of Echuca.
 All while participants try to beat the oldest operating wooden hulled paddle steamer in the world to the finish line!

 The History